 Or using a combinations of gradients to a layer (and that is the key thing) though the actual result can definitely depend on the underlying image and how everything maps out.

-You can also add more layers with the same 'poor' quality LUT using the duplicate layer in the layer menu and also combine with oil paint etc (as below)
+You can also add more layers with the same 'poor' quality LUT using the duplicate layer in the layer menu and also combine with oil paint etc (as left)

 Using a black and white layer with the 'poor' (lowest setting) and the generated LUT layer was duplicated a number of times and is great for creating interesting dark and gloomy imagery.
 You can modify the layer by using gradients or perhaps effects to add different color highlights or perhaps add shapes to the artwork such as grid to modify the layer